JerrickLiu/PyTorch-GradCAM/README.md

 # PyTorch
-code for training neural networks, CNN Visualization, etc
+Here, you will find a repo of my summer research project code involving training neural networks and writing explainable AI code to help understand what the machine is doing to learn.
+Enjoy!